 The Business Engagement Partners work with many commercial businesses, small and large.
 Business Engagement can introduce you to companies in your area of research and set up commercial contracts for project collaboration.
 They can also help you to identify suitable funding mechanisms and advise on business case and project planning.

-Your Business Engagement Partner
+Your Business Engagement Team

 What does business engagement mean for you?